 Garlic is a natural antibiotic and can help your dog fight infections.
 It’s also effective in boosting the immune system, supporting digestive health, strengthening cardiovascular function, and promoting respiratory health.

 It has been shown to kill off viruses, bacteria, and fungi.
 Garlic also boosts the immune system.
 When your dog’s body is fighting cancer, their immune system needs to be functioning at its best so it can fight off the cancer cells before they spread through the body.

 Garlic has been used for centuries as an anti-cancer agent in both human and animal medicine.
 In fact, garlic was actually used by Hippocrates himself (the father of modern medicine) almost 2,500 years ago!

 In humans, many studies have shown that eating garlic regularly can help prevent cancers like prostate cancer or lung cancer from spreading through your body and cause remission of some types of cancers like breast cancer as well as gastrointestinal tumors such as stomach adenocarcinomas (adenocarcinomas are tumors that arise from glandular epithelium).

-If you have read about dog and human cancer combined, you will notice the research for both are very similar and utilized for one another.
-That’s why these studies alone are a critical finding.
+If you read about canine and human cancers together, you will notice that the research for both is very similar and often overlaps.
+That’s why these studies alone are critical findings.

 Why Garlic for Dogs Has a Bad Reputation

-Despite all of this, garlic has acquired a poor reputation as a result of a research with dogs that used far too much garlic.
+Despite all of this, garlic has acquired a poor reputation as a result of research on dogs that used far too much garlic.